awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 	-InstanceId instance-ID | Select -ExpandProperty CommandPlugins
 ```

-### Send performance counters to CloudWatch using the AWS\-ConfigureCloudWatch document<a name="walkthrough-powershell-windows-metrics-send-performance-counters-cloudwatch"></a>
+### Send performance counters to CloudWatch using the `AWS-ConfigureCloudWatch` document<a name="walkthrough-powershell-windows-metrics-send-performance-counters-cloudwatch"></a>

 The following demonstration command uploads performance counters to CloudWatch\.
 For more information, see the *[Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)*\.